Henry Bladon Writer

 Among other things, Henry currently provides free creative writing for wellness classes for people with mental health issues.

-His academic writing focuses on mental health issues and is often aligned with a critical psychology perspective.
+His academic writing focuses on mental health issues from the perspective of critical psychology.

 Psychobabble and Snake Oil